 - Facebook users don’t necessarily like Twitter and when they see tweets they might get annoyed

-- Facebook gives you options like adding a thumbnail to the content you’re sharing that are not always picked up by tools like Ping.fm (If you must post from a third party application, Hootsuite does a pretty god job).
+- Facebook gives you options like adding a thumbnail to the content you’re sharing that are not always picked up by tools like Ping.FM (If you must post from a third-party application, Hootsuite does a pretty good job).
 This might seem like a minor detail but people interact more with images

 - The best timing to send a tweet out is not necessarily the best time to post something on Facebook, it might also be different for Linkedin, etc. (Again, Hootsuite allows you to schedule posts)

 The best thing you can do is to manually manage your content and front-end interaction on your Page.
 Sorry, I don’t have a magic solution for this one, I said before, Social Media is not automatic.